nevendyulgerov/react-fidelity-ui/README.md

 ```

 #### Tag
-Tag component displaying a label and a close 'x' button.
+Tag component displaying a label and a remove button.

 ##### Example